firstpromoter/fpr-instructions/integrations/jotform.md

 3. Enter the URL built in step 2.
 For example: `https://example.com/confirmation?email={email}`

-### Below are the steps required to add/install the tracking scripts

-#### 1. Main tracking script installation
+#### Tracking scripts

-You need to add/install the main tracking script on your landing page and confirmation/thank-you page (*if you don't have a confirmation/thank-you page, then you need to create one*).
+Add the below scripts to your landing page and confirmation/thank-you page on your website.
+You may need to find the section where the scripts can be added.

-#### 2. Referral Tracking Script Installation

-After adding/installing the main tracking script on the confirmation/thank-you page, you also need to add the Referral tracking script provided below after the main tracking script on the confirmation/thank-you page.

 ```html Tracking scripts